yoyoyiyir/SplinterlandClaimBot/README.md

 This bot is still work in progress, and as such some things might change.
 I have an idea to improve thte UI and onboarding process but it depends on the free time I will get.

+# Installation
+Download bot from [Releases page](https://github.com/functional-solutions/SplinterlandClaimBot/releases) it will contain the single executable file with config.
+Just  run the exe file on your machine.

+# To be done.
+I want to improve the UI so there is no need to manually edit configuration file.

+Please report any bug so I can fix it.

+In general app is still in progress and will have to be updated.

 # Donation
 Event the bot it taking some donations, there is an option to help me more:
  * DEC in game in account @splinterbots